hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_endpoint.html.markdown

 * `id` - The ID of the Client VPN endpoint.
 * `dns_name` - The DNS name to be used by clients when establishing their VPN session.
-* `status` - The current state of the Client VPN endpoint.

 ## Import